 Methylcobalamin is the active form of B12 and requires no interconversion to be used by your body.
 This is by far the best form for any issues involving degenerative neurological processes and can help relieve or reverse symptoms.
 It is a widely accepted adjunct therapy for peripheral neuropathy, Alzheimer’s dementia, Bell’s palsy, and other neurological disorders.
 It promotes growth, regeneration, and myelination of the nerves.

-Methylcobalamin has also been studied along with adenosylcobalamin for anti-tumor effects and to inhibit the proliferation of various cancerous cell types.
+Methylcobalamin has also been studied along with adenosylcobalamin for anti-tumor effects and to inhibit the proliferation of various cancer cell types.
 Methylcobalamin helps to lower homocysteine levels and has even been used experimentally to inhibit the HIV-1 virus in human white blood cells.
-Additionally, methyl B12 may help with the methylation of serotonin to melatonin, your body’s sleep hormone and for some people, it improves sleep tremendously.
+Additionally, methyl, the best B12 for MTHFR, may help with the methylation of serotonin to melatonin, your body’s sleep hormone and for some people, it improves sleep tremendously.
 Obviously, this form is a bit of a rock star.

 For MTHFR folks, if you tolerate methylcobalamin, it’s a great choice, but some of us don’t tolerate the rapid absorption and rapid utilization.
 For people who have trouble, it can lead to feelings of anxiety, agitation, excitability, or insomnia.